Andrew of Hungary, Prince of Galicia: Second reign

 A significant number of Hungarian military force remained in Rus' to support and consolidate Andrew's instabil rule.
 Andrew plausibly formed an alliance with Mikhail Vsevolodovich of Chernigov in order to attack Vladimir IV Rurikovich, but the latter routed them at Beloberezhye along the river Sluch in the winter of 1232–1233, according to Ukrainian historian Mykhailo Hrushevsky.
 Thereafter, Vladimir Rurikovich laid siege to Halych in the spring of 1233.
 Andrew requested reinforcements from Hungary; a considerable army led by Denis Türje arrived to the province in the autumn of 1233.
 Despite the internal conflicts with the church, Andrew II also prepared to departure for Halych too but had to continue his negotiations which led to the oath of Bereg.
-However, the Hungarians were defeated by Vladimir Rurikovich and his Cuman allies led by Köten near Peremil in Volhynia.
+However, the Hungarians were defeated by Vladimir Rurikovich and his Cuman allies led by Köten near Przemyśl in western Galicia.
 Andrew lost the support of boyars completely.
-Taking advantage of the situation, Danylo Romanovych seized all of Halych–Volhynia, excluding the capital Halych, which remained under Hungarian control.
+Taking advantage of the situation, Danylo Romanovych seized all of Galicia, excluding the capital Halych, which remained under Hungarian control.
 During a nine-week siege, the defenders were starved out and skirmishes with Frederick the Quarrelsome along the Austrian border hindered Andrew II to send subsequent relief army.
-According to the Galician–Volhynian Chronicle, Duke Andrew starved to death at the very beginning of 1234, which closed the conflict and King Andrew II's series of attempts to seize Halych–Volhynia for the Hungarian Crown.
+According to the Galician–Volhynian Chronicle, Duke Andrew starved to death at the very beginning of 1234, which closed the conflict and King Andrew II's series of attempts to seize Galicia for the Hungarian Crown.